domiyanyue/my_notes/C++_knowledge_for_SYCL.md

   std::sort(vecStudent.begin(), vecStudent.end(), MyCompare{});
 ```

-However, to create a new class and overload its operator doesn't seems like a easy job
+However, to create a new class and overload its operator doesn't seem like an elegant way to create a temporary  function.
-to represent a function.
-That's why lambda expression is proposed.
+That's why the lambda expression is proposed.

-## lambda expression
+## lambda Expression
 Lambda expression is a syntactic short-cut for functor. **The return value of a lambda expression is a functor**.
 Let's revisit the sorting code above.
 Most of the code we add including definition of the class, declaration of overload
 operator() function and instance creating are boilerplate code.
 With lambda expression, we can simplify the code a lot: